 How Many Calories Does Yoga Burn?

 Now, let’s address the most important question.
 How many calories does yoga burn?
 We found several sources who performed an experiment to find out the exact number of calories burned during a yoga session.
 However, one study published in HarvardHealth stood out from the rest.
-In this study, researchers recorded calories burned during several different exercises like hatha yoga, swimming, running, cycling, weight lifting, so on and so forth.
+In this study, researchers recorded calories burned during several different exercises like hatha yoga, swimming, running, cycling, weight lifting, other outdoor activities like camping, hiking and so forth.

 They recorded colored burns in 30 minutes for people of different weights.
 Results indicated, the more the weight of a person, the more calories they burned.